 With Tree Removals, Experience Counts

 Tree service professionals are not interchangeable when it comes to a removal.
 It takes quite a bit of experience and supervision for a tree climber to consistently produce good results.
 Our professionals are experienced and reliable.
-When evaluating competing tree removal bids, one big component of the cost is labor and the more highly skilled tree climbers command the most money.
+When evaluating competing tree tree take out bids, one big component of the cost is labor and the more highly skilled tree climbers command the most money.
 Labor is not something that Canopy Tree Service cuts corners on.
 After all, when bringing a tree down, a curious young child or dog that can’t read orange cones could wonder in the drop zone.
 We keep only the best professionals for your benefit.
 We also place a premium on professionals who consistently follow communication and safety procedures between the tree and drop zone.

 Large Trees Removals are Safely Accomplished

 In many communities a permit is required for tree removal.
 Most local ordinances are written to provide emphasis on the preservation of healthy trees and have procedures in place to waive permit requirements during emergencies such as storms, floods or other acts of God.
 In the City of Leon Valley, TX for example, the zoning administrator may waive the permit in cases with a tree represents a danger to public health, welfare and safety.
 Significant changes in the tree landscape are fairly regulated in most cities, including San Antonio.